 Unless the learner practices and/or refreshes the skill set with someone more qualified, they likely would continue to do it wrong and there is no way of knowing until there is a problem later.
 Once the learner leaves the classroom and the instructor who “certified them,” there is no way to know if they will continue to practice or even retain what they learned.

-- Isn’t there a Provincial standard for use of force and handcuffing for security guards?
+Isn’t there a Provincial standard for the use of force and handcuffing for security guards?

 In Ontario, and most other Provinces and Territories, no. Only B.C. has a mandatory handcuffing certification standard.
 All the others do not.
 Police and related professions sometimes have standards built into their legislation, but it does not apply to civilian security guards.

-All the related legal academics, articulation of incidents, judgment and decision making are taught as a baseline.
-No course is complete without the legal reasons when, where and why force can or should be used by persons who are not police officers.
+All the related legal academics, articulation of incidents, judgment, and decision-making are taught as a baseline.
+No course is complete without the legal reasons for when, where, and why force can or should be used by persons who are not police officers.

-Basic disengagement skills are demonstrated step by step as a prelude to control techniques, but NO hard empty hand skills are taught in this course.
+Basic disengagement skills are demonstrated step by step as a prelude to control techniques, but NO hard empty-hand skills are taught in this course.
 Our company has not taught pressure point techniques or hard empty hand skills for 25 years.
-The reason being is that we believe that giving people pain is NOT a valid paradigm for controlling violent behaviour and it offers NO control whatsoever.
+The reason is that we believe that giving people pain is NOT a valid paradigm for controlling violent behaviour and it offers NO control whatsoever.

-Handcuffing and Search are two topics that are covered in depth.
-Step by step instruction is done using pictures, video of a live class being taught and support materials provided.
+Handcuffing and searching are two topics that are covered in depth.
+Step-by-step instruction is done using pictures, video of a live class being taught, and support materials provided.